 So, although Toyota can't replace the battery pack when the warranty has run out on a Prius, it can recommend reconditioning the battery pack as a cheaper alternative to outright replacement.
 If anything goes wrong in a unit after 100,000 miles (160,934 kilometers), Toyota can locate which one of the 28 modules is causing problems and replace that individual module.
 By harvesting from the older, recycled battery packs they've collected, technicians can find a matching module that has a similar chemistry and age as the other 27 modules and recondition the battery by replacing only the faulty module.

 Reconditioning the battery in a Toyota Prius not only extends the life of the battery by adding another six years; it also reduces maintenance costs for the owner.
 At $750, battery reconditioning costs about one-fourth the price of replacing the battery pack entirely.

-For lots more information about hybrid cars and other related topics, follow the links on the next page.
+For lots more information about hybrid cars and other related topics, follow the links below.

 - CostHelper.com.
 "How much does a car battery cost?"
 November 2006 (April 27, 2009) http://www.costhelper.com/cost/cars/car-battery.html

 - Hybrid Car Review.
 "Recondition Your Hybrid Battery to Help it Last Longer."
 Sept.
 24, 2007.
 (April 27, 2009) http://hybridreview.blogspot.com/2007/09/recondition-your-hybrid-battery-to-help.html

 - TheAutoChannel.com.
 "Toyota: Reconditioning Can Extend Hybrid Battery Life."
 (April 27, 2009) http://www.theautochannel.com/news/2007/09/23/063663.html